RTEMS/rtems-docs/posix-compliance/README-csv.txt

   returns -1
 + SUSP to indicate the method is limited due to the Single Use, Single Process nature of RTEMS.
++ NA to indicate the method reflects capabilities not present in RTEMS.